MicrosoftDocs/azure-dev-docs/articles/terraform/includes/install-latest-version.md

 ms.author: tarcher
 ---

 Cloud Shell automatically updates to the latest version of Terraform within a couple of weeks of its release.
-However, if you need the most recent version sooner, this article shows you how to download and install the current version of Terraform.
+However, if you need the most recent version sooner, the following steps show you how to download and install the current version of Terraform.

 1. Determine the version of Terraform being used in Cloud Shell.